Why is our chicken fat yellow

-When the chickens are allowed to forage on natural pastures, they eat a diverse mixture of plants and insects such as some of the 54 grasses recorded on the Southampton Homestead farm, along with a range of different bugs and worms.
+When the chickens are allowed to forage on natural pastures, they eat a diverse mixture of plants and insects along with a range of different bugs and worms.
 These lucky chickens also get a microbial boost with a special fermented feed designed to optimise their gut health.

-Shed raised or free range broilers (meat chickens) have pale flesh and fat that is very white.
-The darker meat and yellow fat of our chicken is the result of a grass-based diet which is high in chlorophyll.
+The darker meat and yellow chicken fat is the result of a grass-based diet which is high in chlorophyll.

 The cartenoid beta carotene in the grass is the same as the orange colour found in carrots.
 This is what produces the yellow fat in chickens as well as the bright yellow yolks in pastured eggs.